 It’s worth mentioning that this is the only bar on this list with IPF knurl marks, those little 1/2″ wide smooth spots you use as finger guides.
 The iPF marks are not quite as far apart as IWF.
 It just affects the hand placement you’re used to.

-My Personal Evaluation
+My Personal Evaluation of the CAP Beast

 The spin really does make a difference in how easy it is to rotate your grip during the catch.
 It’s no needle bearing bar, but it’s got brass bushings and spins good on them.
 Every bar I’m listing here has good spin though.